Managing Fungicide Resistance

 One of the strongest management techniques we have to deal with resistance is to rotate the fungicide’s MOA.
 Truly novel fungicide technology that offers new MOA groups doesn’t often become available – even with the considerable investments made by R&D companies.
 When new technology is developed – for example, VELISTA, the first registered broadspectrum Group 7 fungicide – it gives the industry additional options for rotation.
 Managers can move from effective but heavily relied upon groups like Group 11 Strobilurin and Group 3 DMIs and rotate with a Group 7 fungicide.

 Other measures that help prevent resistance development are:

 Rotate, Rotate, Rotate

 Alternate MOA groups to remove isolates that develop an insensitivity to a specific MOA.
-This rotational process means the turf remains sensitive to fungicides and ensures the longevity of fungicide efficacy.
+This rotational process means the turf remains sensitive to pathogens and ensures the longevity of fungicide efficacy.

 Follow the manufacturer’s directions on best use and maintain application limits during each season/year.
 Following best practice guidelines for consecutive applications will help reduce resistance development.

 Under-application can lead to fungal pathogens that are not fully controlled, creating a greater chance of survival and adaption of the disease.

 Preventative application maintains a much lower pathogen population.
 This reduced number of pathogens limits the opportunity for natural mutations that lead to resistance development.